Solar tracker: Floating ground mount

-Motion Free Optical Tracking
+Motion-Free Optical Tracking

 Solar trackers can be built without the need for mechanical tracking equipment.
-These are called motion free optical tracking, there has been some series of advancements in this technology over the past few decades.
-Renkube pioneered a glass based design to redirect light using motion free optical tracking technology.
+These are called motion-free optical tracking.
+Renkube pioneered a glass based design to redirect light using motion-free optical tracking technology.

 Non-concentrating photovoltaic (PV) trackers

 Photovoltaic panels accept both direct and diffuse light from the sky.
 The panels on standard photovoltaic trackers gather both the available direct and diffuse light.
 The tracking functionality in standard photovoltaic trackers is used to minimize the angle of incidence between incoming light and the photovoltaic panel.
 This increases the amount of energy gathered from the direct component of the incoming sunlight.

-The physics behind standard photovoltaic (PV) trackers works with all standard photovoltaic module technologies.
+The physics behind standard photovoltaic trackers works with all standard photovoltaic module technologies.
 These include all types of crystalline silicon panels (either mono-Si, or multi-Si) and all types of thin film panels (amorphous silicon, CdTe, CIGS, microcrystalline).

 Concentrator photovoltaic (CPV) trackers

 The optics in CPV modules accept the direct component of the incoming light and therefore must be oriented appropriately to maximize the energy collected.
-In low concentration applications a portion of the diffuse light from the sky can also be captured.
+In low-concentration applications, a portion of the diffuse light from the sky can also be captured.
 The tracking functionality in CPV modules is used to orient the optics such that the incoming light is focused to a photovoltaic collector.

 CPV modules that concentrate in one dimension must be tracked normal to the Sun in one axis.
 CPV modules that concentrate in two dimensions must be tracked normal to the Sun in two axes.